 We understand MNEK tweeted about your performance, what was this like?

 MNEK tweeting about my performance was literally one of the best feelings ever because I love him as an artist and he was so kind to take the time to read my message AND respond!

+I wouldn’t call it sudden popularity but it was really cool having people say positive things to me like how I’m their role model and I have given them confidence.
 It’s crazy knowing that people want to take pictures with me because I’m still like a normal person!

+I would love to duet with Shawn Mendes because he has a really smooth voice that I think would sound nice with mine.
 Hands down I would choose to tour with Justin Bieber because I would get to sing with him, spend time with him and hear him sing.

 Follow Jorja on: